boulderdsa/boulderdsa.github.io/resources/bylaws-updated.md

 ### Section 4.
 Quorum.

-A quorum of 10% of the members, or 66% of the average attendance of the last three Meetings, whichever is higher, (but not fewer than six persons) is required for Annual, Regular, or Special Meetings (each, when they meet quorum, is a Meeting) to transact business.
+A quorum of 10% of the members, or 66% of the average attendance of the last three Meetings, whichever is lower, (but not fewer than six persons) is required for Annual, Regular, or Special Meetings (each, when they meet quorum, is a Meeting) to transact business.
 Should a meeting fail to meet quorum in two consecutive occasions, the Steering Committee shall be permitted to modify this formulation, subject to a majority vote of the members present at the next planned Regular Meeting.

 ### Section 5.
 Accessibility.